Javier-Garzo/Marching-cubes-on-Unity-3D/README.md

 # Marching-cubes-on-Unity-3D
-Terrain voxel engine with the use of Marching Cubes implemented in Unity 2019.4.8f1.
+Terrain voxel engine with the use of Marching Cubes implemented in Unity 2020.3.17f1 (LTS).

 ![GifEdition](https://user-images.githubusercontent.com/58559223/91642654-6b216500-ea2d-11ea-8f30-cee65a9864c1.gif)